Indranil1233/Machine-Learning-Task/README.md

 Initializes an AnomalyDetector object.
 Fits the detector to the data.
 Detects anomalies in the data.
-Prints the indices of anomalies found in the data.

 Logistic Regression from scratch :